 This symptom can often be caused by a condition other than cancer.
 It is important to note that tumors in the nose, mouth, throat, or lungs can cause bleeding.
 If you notice that you have blood in your saliva or phlegm for more than a few days at a time, we recommend visiting our ENT office.

 Swallowing solid foods or liquids can become difficult for those with cancer of the throat or esophagus (the swallowing tube).
 While eating, the food can “stick.”
 When that happens the food will either go to the stomach or come back up.
-If you experience difficulty almost every time you swallow foods or liquids, see our ENT doctor for evaluation.
+If you experience difficulty almost every time you swallow foods or liquids, see our ENT doctors for evaluation.
 Our ENT doctors typically use a barium swallow x-ray or an esophagoscopy (direct examination of the swallowing tube by using a scope) to determine the cause.

 Basal cell cancer of the skin is the most common head and neck cancer.
 This cancer is rarely serious if it is treated early.